treesess/STEAMRELAY/showcase/231101 PVC extension for sink drain/readme.md

 This is not a real good idea.
 It's just an option when you don't have plumber tools.

-The objective is simple: the cut PVC pipe is not long enough to reach the U under a sink.
+The objective is simple: the cut PVC pipe was not long enough to reach the U under a sink.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/70440b43-a631-4330-9402-04cda47ac720)